ReeceGoding/Frustration-One-Year-With-R/README.md

 at all representative of the complexity of S3, how can anyone be expected to have the patience to even begin learning S4?
 I know that it’s dishonest to blame S4 for the sins of S3, but I wouldn’t blame any newcomer to R’s OOP for doing so.
+One wonders if we should start newcomers on S4 and leave S3 until much later.
+The books by John Chambers take this approach and generally say to stick to S4.

 ### 4.9.4 S4